SjDuque/AirInstruments/README.md

 # Usage
 The application is extremely easy to use, simply stand in front of your webcam and pretend you're playing a guitar.
 (Note: only works for standard guitar-holding - *sorry left handers*!)

+## Command line
 `python src/main.py`

+Use `python src/main.py false` if you don't want your skeleton to be drawn.

+## While running

+Press 1 for ukulele
+Press 2 for bass
+Press 3 for guitar
+Press 4 for funk_guitar

 # Setup